 Music performed by Brett Larsen.

-The dance contains the following figures: turn single, cast, lead, hands across, lead and cast (and probably others).
+The dance contains the following figures: turn single, cast, lead, hands across, lead and cast, bend the line, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.